AMP-SCZ/coding-test/bioinform-test.md

 | 24 | CSF | 4567 |
 | .. | .. | .. |

-5. Upload the CSV file to dropbox, feel free to drag and drop this time.
+5. Upload the CSV file to the Dropbox folder used in task 1.
+Feel free to drag and drop this time.